 What type of system is installed?

-While none of these are necessarily dealbreakers, it’s important to know what type of energy costs and maintenance requirements will be involved in your new home.
+While none of these are necessarily dealbreakers, it’s important to know what type of energy costs and HVAC system maintenance requirements will be involved in your new home.
 And if you have your heart set on a home but it doesn’t have the system you want, just be prepared for the costs of switching over.

 When was the system installed?

-Age is a significant factor in the maintenance and replacement of your air conditioning and heating systems.
+Age is a significant factor in the maintenance and replacement of your air conditioner and heating systems.
 When viewing a home, make sure to ask when the systems were installed so you can be prepared for the replacement cost.
 If it was less than 5 years ago, you have some time.
 If the systems are more than 10 years old, be ready to replace them relatively soon.